wladimirgrf/rocket-shoes/README.md

 ## 💻 Getting started

 1. Clone the repository;
-2. Move into the project folder: `cd rocketShoes`;
+2. Move into the project folder: `cd rocket-shoes`;
 3. Run `yarn` to install all the dependencies;
 4. Start the server with the command line: `json-server server.json -p 3333`
 5. Run `yarn start`;